Hedgehog poo – the morning after the night before!

 My hedgehog rescue is entirely self-funded.
 If you’ve found this blog post useful, you can read more about my work here and also how to support it.

-I also make handmade silver jewellery inspired by nature and wildlife to raise funds for my hedgehog hospital.
+I make handmade silver jewellery inspired by nature and wildlife to raise funds for my hedgehog hospital.
 You can visit my shop here.